-CARRYING U. S. MAIL.
-The most direct and comfortable route to
+U. S. MAIL.
+The most direct and comfortable route to PHILADELPHIA, NEW YORK,

-PHILADELPHIA,

-NEW YORK, BOSTON, AND ALL POINTS NORTH AND EAST.
+AND ALL POINTS NORTH AND EAST.

 Through Tickets sold and Baggage Checked from all principal cities in the Southern Atlantic and Gulf States.

 SLEEPING CARS ON NIGHT TRAINS.
 No Omnibus transfers on this route.
-This line also forms a part of the GREAT SEABOARD, INLAND AIR LINE FREIGHT ROUTE, connecting with Seaboard and Roanoke Railroad at Portsmouth, Va.
+This line also forms a part of the GREAT SEABOARD INLAND AIR LINE FREIGHT ROUTE, connecting with Scaboard and Roanoke Railroad

 FREIGHTS forwarded with despatch, and at reasonable rates.
-THROUGH RECEIPTS given PHILADELPHIA AND PRINCIPAL POINTS SOUTH.
+THROUGH RECEIPTS given PHILADELPHIA AND PRINCIPAL POINTS